doughsay/room.js/doc/PROGRAMMING.md

 tests_lantern.addAlias("lamp");
 tests_lantern.description = "a portable lamp in a case, protected from the wind and rain";
 ```
-- Since it is intended for being lit, let's add a boolean property to keep track of that state.
+- Since it is intended for being lit, let's add a boolean property to keep track of that state:
 ```
 tests_lantern.lighted = false;
 ```